TileDB-SOMA-ML

 Create a new

-is provided, world size, rank, num workers, and worker ID will be inferred using helper functions that read env vars (seeget_distributed_rank_and_world_size
+Noneis provided, world size, rank, num workers, and worker ID will be inferred using helper functions that read env vars (seeget_distributed_rank_and_world_size,get_worker_id_and_num).When

-, each GPU will receive the same number of samples (meaning up toWORLD_SIZE-1
+WORLD_SIZE > 1, each GPU will receive the same number of samples (meaning up toWORLD_SIZE-1samples may be dropped).

 Divide